aminjares/Game-2338/Fix_Fallout76.md

 Weapon Balances Issues. the light machine gun is way too weak. buff the amount fuel you get when crafting Bugs. sometimes heavy weapons do no damages.

-2.reddit user: GabrielWithoutWings  Gamertag: XB1X
+2. Reddit user: GabrielWithoutWings  Gamertag: XB1X
 Equipped grenades unequip themselves upon exiting to the main menu.

 Using the Internet look for and identify five Fallout 76 issues that appear to be game bugs.